diogoff/plasma-disruptions/README.md

 - During training, run `plot_train.py` to see how the loss and validation loss are evolving.

-    - The plot will be saved to a PNG file rather than being displayed on screen.
+    - The plot will be saved as a PNG file rather than being displayed on screen.

     - The script will also indicate the epoch where the minimum validation loss was achieved.

 - After training both models, run `model_validate.py` to test the models on the validation set.

-    - This script will plot the time to disruption (_ttd_) and the probability of disruption (_prd_) for each validation pulse.
+    - This script will plot the time to disruption and the probability of disruption for each validation pulse.

-    - Each plot will be saved in a separate `<pulse>.png` file.
-Disruptive pulses are marked as `<pulse>_<disruption-time>.png`.
+    - Each plot will be saved in a separate PNG file.
+Disruptive pulses are marked with the disruption time.